Dicastillo

 Dicastillo (Deikaztelun) is a town and municipality located in the province and autonomous community of Navarre, northern Spain.
-Dicastillo is a village in Navarra.
-It is near Estella.
+The towns that are near to Dicastillo are Estella and Arellano.

 Demographics

-There are 691 people in Dicastillo.
-They work on the farms, the stone factory, in shops and the winery.
-Other people work in other villages, such as Allo, Arróniz, etc. The shops in Dicastillo number 6.
-There is a market on Monday to buy clothes, meat and sweets.
-People go to Estella or Pamplona to buy things that cannot be found in the village such as computers and furniture.
+According to the 2023 Register, there are 574 people in Dicastillo.
+They mostly work on the farms, the stone factory, in shops and the winery.

 Festivals

-The Dicastillo festivals are in August and a key appeal is the music.
-There are other festivals such as: San Blas, on 3 of February, the Asparagu's day is in spring, blood donor's day in winter.
+The Dicastillo festivals are in August, where a main focus is the music.
+There festivals include the Festival of San Blas, on 3 of February, the Asparagu's day in spring, and blood donor's day in winter.

 Facilities

-In Dicastillo there are pubs, a pelota court, a cafe, a school, bus station, a swimming pool, park, a doctor, a church, a chemist (pharmacy), palace and the retired people's club.
-The important buildings in Dicastillo are the hermitage and the church from the 16th century.
+The notable buildings in Dicastillo are the hermitage and the church from the 16th century.
 There is also a palace from the 19th century.
 The palace has been converted into a restaurant and a winery.
-People in Dicastillo like music.
-There is an important music band called Banda Bizkarra.
-It has existed for 53 years and formed by 30 musicians.
-Near Dicastillo, there are other villages such as Arellano.
-There is also a town near Dicastillo called Estella.
-In Estella there is a bus station, two supermarkets and a hospital.
+A famous music band from Dicastillo is called Banda Bizkarra.
+Bizkarra has existed for 53 years and was formed by 30 musicians.

 Dicastillo has varied scenery, a notable mountain, Montejurra, and the Ega River where people can fish.
 There is much farmland devoted to the growing of wheat and maize.